-- a.)
-Assist in the scheduling regular meetings of all coaches on each campus to discuss issues such as maximum participation, off-season programs, scheduling, discipline, and /or goals. - b.)
-Assist head coaches in scheduling meetings with the parents of participants in each sport at each campus. - c.)
-Schedule conferences between student athletes and respective coaches as need arises. - d.)
-Being accessible on an informal basis for meeting with individual coaches in an attempt to resolve conflicts or concerns involving coaches within sports or between sports before they become major conflicts.
+- a) Assist in the scheduling regular meetings of all coaches on each campus to discuss issues such as maximum participation, off-season programs, scheduling, discipline, and /or goals. - b) Assist head coaches in scheduling meetings with the parents of participants in each sport at each campus. - c) Schedule conferences between student athletes and respective coaches as need arises. - d) Being accessible on an informal basis for meeting with individual coaches in an attempt to resolve conflicts or concerns involving coaches within sports or between sports before they become major conflicts. - e) Distributing information from the Director of Athletics, campus principal or other supervisory source to all coaches in a responsible and timely manner.

-- e.)
-Distributing information from the Director of Athletics, campus principal or other supervisory source to all coaches in a responsible and timely manner. - 2.
-To organize and coordinate information on each campus.
+2) To organize and coordinate information on each campus.

-- a.)
-Submitting required reports, lists, and/or records to the Director of Athletics. - b.)
-Distributing U.I.L. information to all coaches. - c.)
-Maintain files for necessary eligibility forms, insurance records and similar paperwork for sports. - 3.
+- A. Submitting required reports, lists, and/or records to the Director of Athletics. - B. Distributing U.I.L. information to all coaches. - C. Maintain files for necessary eligibility forms, insurance records and similar paperwork for sports.

 To promote unity of the athletic program on each campus and feeder schools.

-- a.)
-Creating an atmosphere that equal emphasis is placed on every sport. - b.)
-Providing positive reinforcement and support for coaches and athletes in each sport. - c.)
-Providing opportunities for collaborative interaction and support among coaches such as scouting and working together at meets and tournaments. - d.)
-Showing support of all sports through attendance at athletic events. - 4.
-To be responsible for use of facilities and equipment on each campus.
+A. Creating an atmosphere that equal emphasis is placed on every sport.

+- B. Providing positive reinforcement and support for coaches and athletes in each sport. - C. Providing opportunities for collaborative interaction and support among coaches such as scouting and working together at meets and tournaments. - D. Showing support of all sports through attendance at athletic events. - E. To be responsible for use of facilities and equipment on each campus.
-- a.)
-Scheduling use of facilities together with the campus principal. - b.)
-Be responsible to overseeing maintenance and upkeep of facilities.

-- c.)
-Evaluating coaches' performance in taking care of facilities. - d.)
-Prepare an equipment inventory and requisition order to submit to the athletic office. - 5.
+- A. Scheduling use of facilities together with the campus principal. - B. Be responsible for overseeing maintenance and upkeep of facilities. - C. Evaluating coaches' performance in taking care of facilities. - D. Prepare an equipment inventory and requisition order to submit to the athletic office.

 To evaluate athletic programs on your campus.

-- a.)
-Meeting individually with each head coach prior to the beginning of the season to discuss program evaluation standards and procedures. - b.)
-Collect and summarize written evaluation reports from each head coach at the end of their respective seasons. - c.)
-Prepare and complete written evaluation report at the end of the year for the total athletic program. - 6.
+- A. Meeting individually with each head coach prior to the beginning of the season to discuss program evaluation standards and procedures. - B. Collect and summarize written evaluation reports from each head coach at the end of their respective seasons. - C. Prepare and complete a written evaluation report at the end of the year for the total athletic program.

 To coordinate the feeder school athletic program.

-- a.)
-Ensuring the head coaches of each sport at the high school meet with coaches at the feeder schools to discuss program goals. - b.)
-Informing feeder school principals of all coordination efforts. - c.)
-Ensuring that feeder school coaches fulfill all contractual days of duty according to district policy. - 7.
+- A. Ensuring the head coaches of each sport at the high school meet with coaches at the feeder schools to discuss program goals. - B. Informing feeder school principals of all coordination efforts. - C. Ensuring that feeder school coaches fulfill all contractual days of duty according to district policy.

 To provide the organizational means to ensure that each coach follows U.I.L. rules and regulations regarding schedules and facilities at each campus.

-8. To promote a positive of the total athletic program in the community and each campus.
+To promote a positive of the total athletic program in the community and each campus.

-- a.)
-Speaking at service clubs - b.)
-Attending athletic events involving your school/feeder schools. - c.)
-Participating in Booster Club activities. - d.)
-Accepting and supporting decisions which are made in the interest of the total program. - 9.
+- A. Speaking at service clubs - B. Attending athletic events involving your school/feeder schools. - C. Participating in Booster Club activities. - D. Accepting and supporting decisions which are made in the interest of the total program.

 To assist in the employment and evaluation of coaches at each campus and feeder school.
+Performance Indicators:

-- a.)
-Assisting in interviewing prospective applicants. - b.)
-Assisting in providing input for performance evaluations of coaches. - c.)
-Assisting in providing recommendations for coaches' employment and/or terminations in the high school and feeder schools.
+- A. Assisting in interviewing prospective applicants. - B. Assisting in providing input for performance evaluations of coaches. - C. Assisting in providing recommendations for coaches' employment and/or terminations in the high school and feeder schools.